parcel-bundler/website/src/plugin-system/validator.md

 We recommend using [`diagnostics`](/plugin-system/logger/#diagnostics) to signal errors or warnings.

-Below you can find a simple example of throwing an Error.
+Here is a simple example of emitting an error:

 ```js
 import { Validator } from "@parcel/plugin";